-In addition to recreation, Councilman Johnson has worked steadily to bring new development, new investment and new jobs to the Buckeye-Shaker community, including new development at Buckeye Plaza and Shaker Square.
-Intent on creating job opportunities, Councilman Johnson has instituted computer training programs citywide.
-He also initiated a volunteer street cleaning/tree cutting/lot cutting program for senior citizens and disabled residents in his Ward.
+In addition, Councilman Johnson has worked steadily to bring new development, new investment and new jobs to the Buckeye-Shaker community, including new development at Buckeye Plaza and Shaker Square.

 Councilman Johnson graduated from John Adams High School and attended Cuyahoga Community College and Cleveland State University.
-Councilman Johnson is the single father of seven boys.
-He takes great pride in his sons' accomplishments: one is a medical student; one is a lawyer; one is a firefighter; and two are recreation directors.
+He is a father of seven grown boys.